d0x2f/d0x2f.github.io/blog/content/Generating a Heatmap from Google Location History.md

 ## Generate a Heatmap with Google Maps API

-To visualize your data, you’ll need a **Google Maps API key**, which requires a Google Cloud account with billing set up.
+To visualise your data, you’ll need a **Google Maps API key**, which requires a Google Cloud account with billing set up.

 I won’t go into the setup here, but you can follow the official [Google Maps API key documentation](https://developers.google.com/maps/documentation/javascript/get-api-key).